vmtk/SlicerExtension-VMTK/FiducialCenterlineExtraction/README.md

 An ROI must be used to limit the segmentation.
 Using an ROI may save time, both during segmentation and during centerline extraction.
 A helper button pre-fits the ROI bounds to that of the input fiducial node.
 Manual resizing of the ROI is *unavoidable* to enclose the anatomical region of interest.

+**Output segmentation node**

+If no segmentation node is specified, one will be created, and it will persist across runs.
+An arbitrary segmentation node may also be provided.
+Segments will be added to the segmentation node, one for each input fiducial.

 **Flood filling parameters**

 Please refer to the manual of '[Segment editor extra effects](https://github.com/lassoan/SlicerSegmentEditorExtraEffects)' for their meaning.
 In brief, high values are needed for 'Intensity tolerance' with contrasted CT angiograms; increasing the value of 'Neighbourhood size' prevents leakage during segmentation.